timescale/docs/timescaledb/how-to-guides/continuous-aggregates/migrate.md

 ```

 <highlight type="warning">
-There are known issues with `cagg_migrate()` in 2.8.0.
+There are known issues with `cagg_migrate()` in version 2.8.0.
-Please upgrade to at least 2.8.1 before using it.
+Upgrade to version 2.8.1 or above before using it.
 </highlight>

 ## Configure continuous aggregate migration